-- 22. Sample 2807983 was reported as negative in ADAMS."2 - 10.
+- T/E 5 - All clear - 21.
+The following information is recorded on the Moscow Washout Schedules in respect of the 30 July 2013 sample: - T/E 11 - Steroid profile failed - (iii) Clean Urine Bank - 20.
+You feature on one of the Clean Urine Bank Schedules used for the purposes of swapping-in clean urine in the event of a positive doping control (see EDP0757).
+The relevant Clean Urine Bank Schedule dates from 27 April 2015."2 - 10.
 The AIU informed the Athlete that the IAAF considered these matters to constitute a violation of Rule 32.2(b) of the IAAF Rules.
-It was on this basis that the Athlete was charged with using prohibited substances (in particular dehydrochlormethyltestosterone and methasterone) on multiple occasions during the period 2012 to 2013. - 11.
+It was on this basis that the Athlete was charged with using prohibited substances, in particular desoxymethyltestosterone ("DMT"), on multiple occasions during the period 2012 to 2013. - 11.
 The AIU also notified the Athlete that the IAAF intended to seek an increased period of ineligibility up to the maximum of four years pursuant to Rule 40.6 of the IAAF Rules on the basis of aggravating circumstances. - 12.
-The IAAF granted the Athlete an opportunity to admit the violations by 8 December 2017.
-The IAAF further informed the Athlete that if she admitted the violations by that date, she could avoid the application of the increased sanction and limit her period of ineligibility to two years.

-B. First instance proceedings before the Court of Arbitration for Sport

-- 13. On 6 December 2017, the Athlete provided explanations to the AIU, as requested, denying the allegations. - 14.
-On 31 January 2018, the AIU informed the Athlete that it maintained the ADRV allegations, which would accordingly be referred to the CAS.
+The IAAF granted the Athlete an opportunity to admit the violations by 10 November 2017.
+The IAAF further informed the Athlete that if he admitted the violations by that date, he could avoid the application of the increased sanction and limit his period of ineligibility to two years. - B. First instance proceedings before the Court of Arbitration for Sport - 13.
+On 10 November 2017, the Athlete provided explanations to the AIU, as requested, denying the allegations. - 14.
+On 12 January 2018, the AIU informed the Athlete that it maintained the ADRV allegations, which would accordingly be referred to the CAS.
 The AIU invited the Athlete to choose between the following two procedures: - a.
 A first-instance hearing at the CAS before a Sole Arbitrator pursuant to IAAF Rule 38.3, whereby the decision would be subject to appeal to CAS in accordance with Rule 42; or - b.
-A hearing before a CAS Panel as a single hearing, subject to the agreement of WADA, in accordance with IAAF Rule 38.19, whereby the decision would not be subject to appeal save, in limited circumstances, to the Swiss Federal Tribunal. - 15.
-Whereas the Athlete opted for a single instance decision under Rule 38.19 of the IAAF Rules, WADA did not consent.
-Therefore, the matter was submitted to the CAS under Rule 38.3 of the IAAF Rules. - 16.
-On 26 April 2018, the IAAF filed its Request for Arbitration with the Ordinary Division of the CAS against the Russian Athletics Federation ("RUSAF") and the Athlete in accordance with Articles R38 and R51 of the CAS Code of Sports-related Arbitration (the "Code"). - 17.
-On 1 February 2019, after considering the parties' written and oral submissions, and evidence, the Sole Arbitrator rendered the Challenged Decision as follows:
+A hearing before a CAS Panel as a single hearing, subject to the agreement of WADA, in accordance with IAAF Rule 38.19, whereby the decision would not be subject to appeal save, in limited circumstances, to the Swiss Federal Tribunal.